 These demand equations nest both the common considerations of a tax change present in the literature and the alternative non-price factors that we set out to study.
 First, both demand equations contain a standard, contemporaneous price effect (represented by the term α^1 or β^1).
 In traditional models of sin taxation that are meant to approximate (addiction-free) rational agents, this is the sole channel through which a tax change influences behavior.
-Next, the demand equations contain intertemporal dependency on past and future prices.
-Past and future prices perceptions of smoking prevalence (Hamilton et al. 2008).
+Next, the demand equations

-12 It is worth noting that Reif's model does not permit these other factors to influence social utility.
+13 It is worth noting that Reif's model does not permit these other factors to influence social utility.
 However, in principle, the importance of these factors could arise through this channel as well.
 Antismoking campaigns have arguably increased the social stigma surrounding smoking, which itself can decrease demand (Stuber et al. 2009; Riley et al. 2017).
-Furthermore, place-based smoking restrictions can displace smoking to more public locations, so these restrictions could shape become indirectly relevant through the addictive component, captured by term α^2 in the myopic model or the term β^3 in the forward-looking model, and become directly relevant for the forward-looking consumer through the term β^2 .
-These terms capture the forces of anticipatory price responses (Becker and Murphy, 1988; Koszegi and Gruber, 2001).13
+Furthermore, place-based smoking restrictions can displace smoking to more public locations, so these restrictions could shape perceptions of smoking prevalence (Hamilton et al. 2008).

+contain intertemporal dependency on past and future prices.
+Past and future prices become indirectly relevant through the addictive component, captured by term α^2 in the myopic model or the term β^3 in the forward-looking model, and become directly relevant for the forward-looking consumer through the term β^2 .
+These terms capture the forces of anticipatory price responses (Becker and Murphy, 1988; Köszegi and Gruber, 2001).14